raylin281/SinOffen-Chinese-OSD-Dataset/README.md

 **SinOffen** is a large-scale Chinese offensive speech dataset designed to support research on both **explicit and implicit offensive language**, with a particular emphasis on nuanced and fine-grained implicit strategies common in Chinese internet discourse.

 This repository hosts the dataset and utilities for benchmarking and analysis.
-Paper: *SinOffen: A Fine-grained Chinese Dataset for Explicit and Implicit Offensive Speech Detection*.

 ---